Sarthak-Nigam/Election-Result-Data-Analysis/README.md

 Explore the analysis:
 The notebook contains all the analysis and visualizations.
 You can run the cells sequentially to reproduce the results or modify the code to explore additional insights.

-Key Insights
+<h2>Key Insights</h2>
-Top Leading Parties: The analysis identifies the parties with the highest vote margins and the most seats won.
+Top Leading Parties: The analysis identifies the parties with the highest vote margins and the most seats won.<br>
-Trailing Parties: It also highlights the parties that frequently lost, offering insights into electoral weaknesses.
+Trailing Parties: It also highlights the parties that frequently lost, offering insights into electoral weaknesses.<br>
-Victory Margins: The average margin of victory across constituencies provides a measure of competitiveness in the election.
+Victory Margins: The average margin of victory across constituencies provides a measure of competitiveness in the election.<br>

-Contributing
+<h2>Contributing</h2>
 Contributions are welcome!
 If you have any suggestions, improvements, or new features to add, feel free to open an issue or submit a pull request.

-License
+<h2>License</h2>
 This project is licensed under the MIT License - see the LICENSE file for details.